loopandlearn/news/docs/index.md

 > There is a different issue for the&nbsp;<span translate="no">dev branch</span>&nbsp;that only affects you if you have to update your certificates.
 There is a solution for that too.
 We'll post about that next week.

-Apple reported a change that may affect your Browser Build starting 29 April 2024.
+Apple reported a change that affects your Browser Build starting 29 April 2024.

-* As of 29 April 2024, we have not heard of failures of&nbsp;<span translate="no">main branch</span>&nbsp;browser builds to deploy to TestFlight
-* Don't bother with this procedure until it either happens to you or we report that it is required
+* The message you get is on the build step: "the sdk version being used (16.1) is too low to upload to testflight".
+* A request to change the code has been submitted to the developers and after they merge the change, you won't need to do anything.
+* As of the evening of 29 April (PDT), the fix hasn't been merged, so follow the steps below if you need to build (or you can build the dev branch)
     * This issue only impacts&nbsp;_<span translate="no">Loop main</span>_, not&nbsp;_<span translate="no">Loop dev</span>_&nbsp;or any&nbsp;_<span translate="no">Loop related</span>_&nbsp;apps
     * This link walks you through the steps: [_<span translate="no">Loop main Browser Build</span>_](https://www.loopandlearn.org/2024/04/27/testflight-april-29-2024/){: target="_blank" }